Public Water System Planning Grants

 The highest rated projects for which funding exists will be invited to submit a planning grant application.
 The number of grants offered each year is limited to available funding.
 Systems selected to receive grants are required to hire a professional engineer to survey the existing condition of the system, develop and screen alternatives to enable the system to meet future needs, select a recommended alternative, and evaluate the potential environmental impacts.
 An environmental information document is required for all grant recipients, and the recipient may be required to develop and implement mitigation measures as the drinking water project moves into design and construction.

 Each year the DEQ prepares a priority list defining how it intends to allocate resources for drinking water facilities planning.
-The fiscal year (FY) 2017 priority list was reviewed and adopted by the Board of Environmental Quality in May 2016.
+The fiscal year (FY) 2018 priority list was reviewed and adopted by the Board of Environmental Quality in May 2017.
+The fiscal year (FY) 2019 priority list was reviewed and adopted by the Board of Environmental Quality in May 2018.